The 6888th Central Postal Directory Battalion

 But no one foresaw the problems presented by a world war.
 The Allied troops were on the move in the European theater, and it became increasingly difficult for the military to maintain basic services.
 Priority was given to food, equipment, and supplies.
 The mail was set aside.

-Many of these men were barely 18 or 19 years old.
+Many of the soldiers serving overseas were barely 18 or 19 years old.
 They had never been out of the country, and they were thrust into a war for which no one could have been psychologically prepared.
-They were tired, cold, hungry, dirty, and lonely–hoping to simply survive.
-Cigarettes and reading material helped pass some of the down time, but the men longed for connections to home.
-How was Dad feeling now that he was released from the hospital?
-Had Fido grown to be as big a dog as his puppy feet indicated?
+They were tired, cold, hungry, dirty, and lonely–simply hoping to survive.
+Cigarettes and reading material helped pass some of the down time, but the men longed for news from home.
+How was Dad feeling after his surgery?
+How big was Fido now that he was almost a year old?
 And what about his girl?
 Was she still waiting for him?

-By December 1944, when the Battle of the Bulge began, the government was storing the unsorted mail in warehouses.
+In December 1944, the Battle of the Bulge began.
+By this time, the military was overwhelmed with other issues, and they began storing the unsorted mail in warehouses.
 One storage area was in Birmingham, England.
 The mail filled three warehouses, and the pile grew.

-Yet even military leaders focused on strategy knew one thing: the morale of the men mattered.
-The soldier who worried about family members, or who pined for their girlfriend was not being well served by the government he was serving.
+Yet even military leaders focused on battle strategy knew one thing: the morale of the men mattered.
+The soldier who worried about family members or pined for a girlfriend had trouble keeping his mind focused on fighting.
+News from home would help.
 There needed to be a way to sort through that mail.

 Creation of the 6888th

-In the summer of 1942, the leader of this group was specified.
+In the summer of 1942, the leader of this group of African American women was specified.
 It was Charity Adams (1918-2002), a well-educated young woman who was studying for her Masters in Psychology at Columbia when she joined the WAACs.

 By the summer of 1943, the WAACs were given military status and renamed the Women’s Army Corps.
 This encouraged active recruitment, and many women joined.
-But like the regular Army, the WACs of the day were segregated.
+But like the regular Army, the WACs were segregated.

 By November 1944, a battalion of 824 enlisted African American women, including 31 officers, were gathered to form the 6888th Central Postal Directory Battalion.
 Though mail would be their priority, the Six-Triple Eight, as they were called, went through basic training just as all military did.
 Theirs took place at Fort Oglethorpe, Georgia, where they exercised, maneuvered through obstacle courses, and learned about gas masks and made long marches with various weights of rucksacks on their backs.